 Pay period dates and payment date

-The Wage and Hour Division (WHD) of the U.S. Department of Labor enforces the FLSA.
+The Wage and Hour Division of the U.S. Department of Labor enforces the FLSA.
+Penalties for violations:

-Statute of limitations: 2 years for non-willful violations, 3 years for willful violations.
+Statute of limitations: 2 years for ordinary violations, 3 years if willful.